NHTSA report a problem

 In reply to the post about squeaks and breaking performance.
 I’m not an expert but have experienced brake squeaks in many different cars.
 I could be wrong but if I understand it correctly.
 High performance brakes use metallic pads.
 They are usually noisy especially when they are cold.
 They usually quiet down and performance improves when they warm up after use.
 But noise is common with high performance brakes.
 Ceramic pads are much quieter though the trade off is reduced performance when compared to metallic pads.
 I don’t know what pad material is on the Land Cruiser.
 I’m guessing semi metallic but I don’t know.
 On cars I’ve owned in the past I prefer ceramic pads because I find squeaky brakes just too annoying.

 In reply to the water on the rotors.
 I wouldn’t be concerned about water getting on the brakes.
 Cars are designed to be able to drive in wet conditions.
 It might cause a little surface rust on rotors overnight but nothing that normal driving won’t clear up.
+That being said, pads can get contaminated by chemicals and other debris.
+It’s unusual but it can happen.
+That could cause noise that is not normal.

 Something to consider is “bedding in” your brake pads.
 Most mechanics do this when they install new brakes.
 I’ve done quite a few brake jobs on my cars everything from Porsches to Diesel Trucks.
 When I bed in brakes I did it by finding an empty long road with no traffic.
 This requires a road with no stop signs or traffic lights or other cars on the road.
 It’s the process of getting your vehicle to about 60mph and applying the brakes hard but letting off before you come to a complete stop.
 The goal is to brake hard until you slow down to about 10 mph.
 Keep rolling do not stop completely.
 Then immediately accelerate up to 60mph and do it again and again.
 After doing this six or seven times in row the brakes will heat up quite a bit.
 It will transfer brake pad material to the rotors and rotor material onto the pads.
 After six or seven consecutive hard applications of the brakes like this you want to let them cool off.
 Drive and let them cool for a bit before coming to a complete stop.
 Remember this requires a road with no stop signs or traffic lights or other cars on the road.
 Stopping and holding the brakes while they are this hot (try not to do it) can transfer too much pad material to the rotor in one spot and can cause vibrations later.
 I hope I explained that correctly.